-Research Councils UK published new RCUK Policy and guidelines on governance of good research conduct.
+Research Councils UK has published new RCUK Policy and guidelines on governance of good research conduct (PDF).
 The new document replaces the RCUK Policy and Code of Conduct on the Governance of Good Research Conduct, published in July 2009, and was developed after a wide consultation with partners across the higher education and research sector.
 It covers the promotion of good research conduct, including good conduct in peer review, the need for appropriate training and development, what constitutes unacceptable research conduct, and the investigation and reporting of unacceptable research conduct.

 Misrepresentation is clearly stated as unacceptable research conduct alongside fabrication, falsification, and plagiarism.
 Examples of misrepresentation given in the document include:

 - Misrepresentation of data, for example suppression of relevant findings and/or data, or knowingly, recklessly or by gross negligence, presenting a flawed interpretation of data